George Hamilton (actor)

 George Stevens Hamilton (born August 12, 1939) is an American actor.
-His notable films include Home from the Hill (1960), By Love Possessed (1961), Light in the Piazza (1962), Your Cheatin' Heart (1964), Once Is Not Enough (1975), Love at First Bite (1979), Zorro, The Gay Blade (1981), The Godfather Part III (1990), Doc Hollywood (1991), 8 Heads in a Duffel Bag (1997), Hollywood Ending (2002), and The Congressman (2016).
 For his debut performance in Crime and Punishment U.S.A.
 (1959), Hamilton won a Golden Globe Award and was nominated for a BAFTA Award.
 He has received one additional BAFTA nomination and two Golden Globe nominations.

 Hamilton began his film career in 1958, and although he has a substantial body of work in film and television, he is perhaps most famous for his debonair style, perpetual suntan, and commercials for Ritz Crackers.
-Bo Derek wrote in her autobiography that "there was an ongoing contest between John Derek and George Hamilton as to who was tanner."
+Bo Derek wrote in her autobiography that "there was an ongoing contest between (her late husband) John Derek and George Hamilton as to who had the most tan!"

 Early life

-Hamilton was born in Memphis, Tennessee, the middle of three boys with an older maternal half-brother and a younger full brother, and lived in Blytheville, Arkansas.
-He is the eldest son of Ann Stevens and bandleader George "Spike" Hamilton.
+Hamilton was born in Memphis, Tennessee, and spent his early years with his mother, Annie Lucille Stevens (Hamilton), known as "Teeny" in Blytheville, Arkansas.
+He attended Hawthorne School in Beverly Hills, California.
+In 1950, his mother sent him to live with his father in the north.
+He briefly attended a progressive school in New York City before being sent to the Gulf Coast Military Academy in Gulfport, Mississippi.

-His stepfathers were Carleton Hunt and Jesse Spalding; his stepmother was June Howard, with whom Hamilton said he had repeated sexual relations when he was age 12, shortly after she married his father, and again later when he was an adult.
+Hamilton's stepfathers were Carleton Hunt and Jesse Spalding; his stepmother was June Howard, with whom Hamilton said he had repeated sexual relations when he was 12, shortly after she married his father, and again when he was an adult.

-Hamilton attended the Hackley School in Tarrytown, New York, graduating in 1957.

 Career

 Early appearances

-Hamilton's first roles were in TV.
-He appeared on such shows as The Veil (playing an Indian), The Adventures of Rin Tin Tin, The Donna Reed Show, and Cimarron City.
+Hamilton's first roles were in television, appearing in shows such as The Veil, (playing an Indian), The Adventures of Rin Tin Tin, The Donna Reed Show, and Cimarron City.
 His first film role was a lead, Crime and Punishment U.S.A.
-(1959), directed by Denis Sanders.
-Although shot in 1958 it was not released until the following year.
-However, the film was seen by Vincente Minnelli who thought Hamilton would be ideal for the younger son in Home from the Hill (1960), a Southern melodrama with Robert Mitchum.
-Hamilton was cast, and the film was popular.
-Metro-Goldwyn-Mayer signed him to a long-term contract.
+(1959), directed by Denis Sanders, and Home from the Hill (1960).

 Metro-Goldwyn-Mayer

-MGM cast Hamilton in support of Natalie Wood and Robert Wagner in the melodrama All the Fine Young Cannibals (1960) which flopped at the box office.

-Hamilton's next film was far more popular, the beach party comedy Where the Boys Are (1960).
-It was a hit and remains one of his better known movies.

-Hamilton wanted to do more serious material, so he appeared in the lower budgeted Angel Baby (1961), a drama about an evangelist, for Allied Artists.
+MGM cast Hamilton in support of Natalie Wood and Robert Wagner in the melodrama All the Fine Young Cannibals (1960) and the beach party comedy Where the Boys Are (1960).
+Hamilton appeared in the lower budgeted Angel Baby (1961), a drama about an evangelist, for Allied Artists.
 It had minimal commercial or critical impact.
+The movie was the feature debut of Burt Reynolds, who recalled "George was different.
+When I came to Hollywood, there were 175 Marlon Brandos, 2,000 Jimmy Deans, and a lot of Carroll Bakers.
+But nobody wanted to be David Niven, except George."
+Reynolds later said, "if anybody could have gotten him to be" as "relaxed and self-deprecating on film" as he was in real life "he would have been the next Cary Grant."
-For United Artists, he supported Lana Turner in thr melodrama By Love Possessed (1961).

-MGM tried to change his image by putting him in the Western A Thunder of Drums (1961); the film was mildly popular.
+For United Artists, Hamilton supported Lana Turner in the melodrama By Love Possessed (1961).
+MGM tried to change his image by putting him in the Western A Thunder of Drums (1961).